Ice Cold in Alex

-Ice Cold in Alex is a 1958 British war film set during the Western Desert campaign of World War II based on the novel of the same name by Christopher Landon.
-Directed by J. Lee Thompson and starring John Mills, the film was a prizewinner at the 8th Berlin International Film Festival.
+Ice Cold in Alex is a 1958 British war film directed by J. Lee Thompson and starring John Mills, Sylvia Syms, Anthony Quayle and Harry Andrews.
+It is based on the 1957 novel by Christopher Landon, who also co-wrote the screenplay.
+Set during the Western Desert campaign of World War II, the film is follows a small Field Ambulance unit that must cross treacherous territory to reach friendly lines in Alexandria.
+The title refers to the characters' desire to drink an "ice cold lager in 'Alex'" (Alexandria).

+The film was released in the UK by Associated British-Pathé on 24 June 1958.
+It was a critical and commercial success, becoming one of the highest-grossing films at the British box office for that year.
+It was nominated in four categories at the 12th British Academy Film Awards, including Best Film and Best British Actor (for Quayle).
+At the 8th Berlin International Film Festival, Ice Cold in Alex was nominated for Golden Bear and won the FIPRESCI Award.

 Under the title Desert Attack, a shortened 79-minute version of the film was released in the United States in 1961.
-Film critic Craig Butler later referred to the shortened version as nonsensical.

 Plot

 Captain Anson, the officer commanding a British RASC Motor Ambulance Company in Tobruk, is suffering from battle fatigue and alcoholism.
 Ahead of the Axis capture of Tobruk by the Afrika Korps, Anson's unit is ordered to evacuate to Alexandria.
 Anson, MSM Tom Pugh and two nurses, Sister Diana Murdoch and Sister Denise Norton, become separated from the others in an Austin K2/Y ambulance nicknamed Katy.
 (Note: These vehicles were commonly known as Katys or Katies during their wartime service.)
 Attempting to reach British lines they encounter an Afrikaner South African officer, Captain van der Poel.
-Van der Poel shows Anson two bottles of gin in his pack, persuading him to accompany them to safety in Alexandria.
+Van der Poel tells Anson he has three bottles of gin in his pack, thus persuading Anson to allow him to accompany them to safety in Alexandria.

 Publicity poster for the North American release of the film.
 The ambulance, Katy, has become stuck in the sand.

-They encounter various obstacles, including a minefield, a broken suspension spring which van der Poel helps change, and the dangerous terrain of the Qattara Depression.
+They encounter various obstacles, including a minefield, a broken suspension spring, which van der Poel helps change, and the dangerous terrain of the Qattara Depression.
 In an encounter with a German motorised unit, Norton is fatally wounded by gunfire.
 Anson blames himself and vows not to drink any alcohol until he can have an "ice-cold lager in 'Alex'".
-Van der Poel, who claims to have learned German while working in German South West Africa, convinces the Germans into allowing them to continue.
-In a second encounter, the Germans seem reluctant to believe van der Poel until he shows them the contents of his pack.
+Van der Poel, who claims to have learned German while working in South West Africa, convinces the Germans to allow them to continue.
+In a second encounter, the Germans seem reluctant to believe van der Poel until he shows them his pack.